Browse by Medical Category

 For centuries, doctors have prescribed sun exposure as a treatment for many skin disorders.
 At the Khosrow Momtaz Phototherapy Center, our ultraviolet light therapies offer a safer alternative to sun exposure and use a variety of fluorescent light bulbs that are far more effective.

 In most cases, patients receive treatment three times a week for up to three to five months.
-Because flexible scheduling is the key to successful treatment for many, we offer both scheduled and walk-in appointments.

 Many of our patients have already tried topical treatments and other means of care.
 Although we can help any patient who is willing to put in the time, phototherapy is considered a management treatment, not a cure.
 We expect to eradicate at least 75 percent of a patient's skin disorder before tapering off the treatment.